-On 26 May 2021, the directors approved a valuation from updates provided by three reputable valuers for all its musical instruments.
-Peter Biddulph Limited (London); J&A Beare Limited (London) and Tarisio Fine instruments and Bows (London and New York) provided valuations as described by the Information Memorandum.
-This valuation was conducted in advance of the financial year end and the 10-year anniversary wind-up meeting in July 2021.
-The valuation resulted in a revaluation increment of \$192,636 (USD 144,824) as at 30 June 2021.
+On 26 May 2023, the directors approved a valuation from updates provided by three reputable valuers for all its musical instruments.
+Peter Biddulph Limited (London); J & A Beare Limited (London) and Tarisio Fine instruments and Bows (London and New York) provided valuations as described by the Information Memorandum.
+This valuation was conducted in advance of the financial year end, which remained effective as at 30 June 2023.
+The valuation resulted in a revaluation increment of \$734,953 (USD 487,274) as at 30 June 2023.